James Corbet Burcher is a specialist planning barrister.

 James has a particular interest in the development of planning legislation and policy to promote and support new technologies (PropTech, PlanTech) within the context of international comparative land use law (notably in the USA, France and Germany).

-He is presenting a paper at the International Academic Association for Planning Law and Property Rights Conference at the University of Texas A and M in early 2019.
+He presented a paper at the International Academic Association for Planning Law and Property Rights Conference in Texas, USA in February 2019 and is presenting a further paper at the conference in Usti nad Labem, Czechia in February 2020.

 He is working towards qualification as a Legal Associate of the Royal Town Planning Institute.